 We were a little disappointed with the MacBook Pro’s battery life when we reviewed it at the start of 2019.
-Back then it actually took a step back from the previous model, dropping the battery from a 74.9 watt-hour unit to a 49.2 watt-hour one if you opted for the Touch Bar and a 54.5 watt-hour one if you didn’t.
+Back then, it actually took a step back from the previous model, dropping the battery from a 74.9 watt-hour unit to a 49.2 watt-hour one if you opted for the Touch Bar, and a 54.5 watt-hour one if you didn’t.
 That was before Apple’s May 2019 update, though, and now that MacBook Pro 13 comes with either a 58 or 58.2 watt-hour battery, depending on the model you choose.
-Our tests saw the battery draining after ten hours and 24 minutes in our video streaming test and five hours three minutes in our web browsing test.
+Our tests saw the battery draining after 10 hours and 24 minutes in our video streaming test and 5 hours 3 minutes in our web browsing test.
 That puts it slightly ahead of the ThinkPad in terms of capacity and roughly on par with the Lenovo (depending on the test).

 Lenovo’s offering comes with a 51 watt-hour battery, which is less than the 57 watt-hour battery found in the sixth-generation model.
-Pair it with the 4K display and you’ll get around six hours 30 minutes of web browsing and seven hours 30 minutes of video streaming.
+Pair it with the 4K display and you’ll get around 6 hours 30 minutes of web browsing and 7 hours 30 minutes of video streaming.

 While the ThinkPad X1 Carbon has a larger display than the MacBook Pro 13, it’s only slightly thicker overall at 0.58 inches.
 However, it’s also almost a half-pound lighter, meaning that it’s going to weigh you down less as you’re trekking from place to place.